0xstern/tailwind-theme-extractor/CONTRIBUTING.md

-# Contributing to Tailwind v4 Theme Extractor
+# Contributing to Tailwind v4 Theme Resolver

 Thank you for your interest in contributing to this project.
 This document outlines the process and guidelines for contributing.